-Parabens have been used in personal care products for decades and only recently have consumers started seeing negative reports of chemicals in this family such as methylparaben, propylparaben, ethylparaben, and butylparaben.
-They are used as a preservative to help these products last longer, and they can easily penetrate the skin.
+Parabens have been used in personal care products for decades.
+Only recently have consumers started seeing adverse reports of chemicals in this family, such as methylparaben, propylparaben, ethylparaben, and butylparaben.
+They are used as a preservative to help these products last longer and quickly penetrate the skin.

-The problem with parabens is that they act as a weak estrogen in the body and too much estrogen can have disastrous side effects.
-According to the Breast Cancer Organization, they can turn up the growth on hormone-receptor-positive types of breast cancer and numerous studies have revealed intact paraben molecules inside breast cancers and other tissues.
+The problem with parabens is that studies show they act as a weak estrogen in the body, and too much estrogen can have disastrous side effects.
+According to the Breast Cancer Organization, they can turn up the growth on hormone-receptor-positive types of breast cancer, and numerous studies have revealed intact paraben molecules inside breast cancers and other tissues.

 Many personal care and cosmetics companies have taken notice of parabens and taken steps to reduce their use in their products, but their use has not been eliminated.
-Unfortunately, avoiding parabens entirely is almost impossible as some studies have shown that as much as 90 percent of typical grocery store products contain measurable parabens which can lead to a cumulative effect in the body over time.
+Unfortunately, avoiding parabens entirely is almost impossible.
+Some studies have shown that as much as 90 percent of typical grocery store products contain measurable parabens, leading to a cumulative effect in the body over time.

 Because they are found in an insane amount of products, phthalates are very hard to avoid altogether.
-Even if it isn’t explicitly mentioned, items like fragrances can include many ingredients such as these and still just list as ‘fragrance’ on the bottle.
+Even if it isn’t explicitly mentioned, ingredients like fragrances can include many components and still listed as ‘fragrance’ on the bottle.

-These chemicals act like weak endocrine disruptors in the body and have also shown the ability to block androgens which can wreak havoc on the hormones of humans, especially males.
-In males, they have been linked to early onset puberty, reproductive system problems and defects, lower testosterone levels, and lower sperm levels.
+Studies show that phthalates act like weak endocrine disruptors in the body and have also shown the ability to block androgens which can wreak havoc on the hormones of humans, especially males.
+In males, they have been linked to early-onset puberty, reproductive system problems and defects, lower testosterone levels, and lower sperm levels.

 Children under the age of 3 are at increased risk of encountering phthalates and suffering from their effects.

-According to the Agency for Toxic Substances and Disease Registry, formaldehyde is a highly toxic, flammable gas that is readily absorbed by the lungs, intestines, and skin.
-Over the years, studies have looked closely at the effects of formaldehyde among those who frequently handle the chemical such as factory workers and embalmers.
-There has been a link established between it and cancers of the nasopharynx and nasal sinuses as well as leukemia.
+According to the Agency for Toxic Substances and Disease Registry, formaldehyde is a highly toxic, flammable gas readily absorbed by the lungs, intestines, and skin.
+Over the years, studies have looked closely at the effects of formaldehyde among those who frequently handle the chemical, such as factory workers and embalmers.
+There has been a link between it and cancers of the nasopharynx and nasal sinuses and leukemia.

-When exposed to the skin in high enough concentrations, formaldehyde can irritate and it has been shown to interact with molecules in the cell membranes as well as body tissues and fluids (things like DNA and proteins).
+When exposed to the skin in high enough concentrations, formaldehyde can irritate, and it has been shown to interact with molecules in the cell membranes and body tissues, and fluids (things like DNA and proteins).
 Children are at an increased risk of toxicants like this in general because of their higher surface area-to-body weight ratio.

 Although many companies have removed formaldehyde from their formulations in recent years, mainly due to the Johnson and Johnson spotlight, many other chemicals release formaldehyde over time.

-This chemical can be added to baby wipes as an antibacterial agent meant to kill germs.
-While this sounds great, there is evidence that triclosan is neither very effective or safe.
+This chemical can be added to baby wipes as an antibacterial agent to kill germs.
+While this sounds great, there is evidence that triclosan is neither very effective nor safe.

-Further, the Food and Drug Administration considers triclosan to be a likely endocrine disruptor, showing decreases in some thyroid hormone levels in animal studies along with the fact that it could be contributing to the rise of so-called super bacteria because of it’s overuse in so many products.
+Further, the Food and Drug Administration considers triclosan to be a likely endocrine disruptor, showing decreases in some thyroid hormone levels in animal studies and the fact that it could contribute to the rise of so-called super bacteria because of its overuse in so many products.
 In fact, it was recently banned from being included in many antibacterial soaps.

 Commonly found in cosmetics as a stabilizer, Phenoxyethanol has generally been deemed safe to use in those products in concentrations of one percent or less to reduce the chance of overexposure.
-Typically, side effects are relatively mild and include irritation of the skin, rashes, eczema, hives, and other allergic reactions.
+Typically, side effects are relatively mild and include skin irritation, rashes, eczema, hives, and other allergic reactions.